The Good Fairy (1935 film): Production

 The Good Fairy was in production from September 13 to December 17, 1934.
 During filming, director William Wyler and star Margaret Sullavan, for whom writer Preston Sturges had tailored the lead role, clashed frequently, with Sullavan walking off the set several times.
-When it was brought to Wyler's attention that Sullavan's work was better on the days when they didn't fight, he started to go out of his way to avoid clashing with her.
+When it was brought to Wyler's attention that Sullavan's work was better on the days when they did not fight, he started to go out of his way to avoid clashing with her.
 Then, on November 25, Wyler and Sullavan eloped to Yuma, Arizona, and got married.
 Their marriage would last two years.

 There were problems between the studio, Universal, and the film's principals.
 Despite complaints that Wyler was taking too much time because of multiple retakes of scenes involving Sullavan, especially close-ups, Sturges was keeping only a day or so ahead of the shooting, writing new scenes and feeding them to Wyler to shoot "off the cuff".
 Eventually both Wyler and Sturges were dropped from the studio payroll.

 Filming had begun before the script had received formal approval from the Hays Office, which objected to some scenes and many lines in the submitted original, but allowed filming to start on assurance from the studio that changes would be made.
 The censors particularly objected to a scene in which the head of the orphanage explains the "facts of life" to Luisa before she leaves; to the attempted seduction of the girl by Konrad, the millionaire; and to there being a sofa in the room when Lu goes to Konrad's apartment.

 The Good Fairy premiered in New York City on January 31, 1935, in Hollywood on February 12, and went into general release on February 18.
 It was the first film to be booked into Radio City Music Hall without first being previewed.